Don’t we all have that one friend we secretly envy because he works for an excellent company?

 It’s way more than making your employees smile.
-It has also a way of making your balance sheets smile!Happy employees make your balance sheets smile 🙂 Click To Tweet
+It also has a way of making your balance sheets smile!Happy employees make your balance sheets smile 🙂 Click To Tweet

 It seems very obvious, but an employee pulse survey has a way of reminding everyone that they own a voice and that the company is listening.

 I remember how my friends joked that we should celebrate Pizza day as well.
 I suspect they voiced it because, the next Pizza day, we were all given a lip-smacking slice.

-The organization’s overall health is to gain because everyone falls under the radar and it is in their best interest to deliver optimum results.
+The organization’s overall health is to gain because everyone falls under the radar, and it is in their best interest to deliver optimum results.
 Being appreciated is a great motivator indeed.

-3. Promotes a Culture of Continuous Improvement
+3. Pulse Surveys Promotes a Culture of Continuous Improvement

 It’s all well and good, but the downside is that only 46% of organizations measure employee feedback at least once a year.

 If there is one thing worse than not doing an employee survey, it is doing it and forgetting about it.

-Never survey for the sake of doing it and make your team feel foolish about it by dragging the analysis forever, and not even taking action on it.
+Never survey for the sake of doing it and make your team feel foolish about it by dragging the analysis forever and not even taking action.
 Such policies end up doing more harm than good.

 4. Spots the Red Flags and Lets You Take Remedial Action in Time

 Too many toxic symptoms threaten to destroy your work culture.
 And if you look for them, you will find what they are.

-From workplace bullying, unethical behaviors, unhealthy competition, infectious discontent, dispirited employees and high burnout levels, anything that could turn lethal for your work culture shows themselves in the pulse surveys.
+From workplace bullying, unethical behaviors, unhealthy competition, infectious discontent, dispirited employees and high burnout levels, anything that could turn lethal for your work culture shows itself in the pulse surveys.

-The real-time nature of pulse surveys is extremely helpful in identifying the weeds and removing them in time.
+The real-time nature of pulse surveys is beneficial in identifying the weeds and removing them in time.
 Take charge before things spiral out of your control.Great surveys sees all, hears all, and exposes all!
 Click To Tweet

 5. Nothing Can Help Employee Retention More

 What do you think is the primary reason why people leave their jobs?